Select Columns in Dataset component

-Use this module to choose a subset of columns to use in downstream operations.
-The module does not physically remove the columns from the source dataset; instead, it creates a subset of columns, much like a database view or projection.
+Use this component to choose a subset of columns to use in downstream operations.
+The component does not physically remove the columns from the source dataset; instead, it creates a subset of columns, much like a database view or projection.

-This module is useful when you need to limit the columns available for a downstream operation, or if you want to reduce the size of the dataset by removing unneeded columns.
+This component is useful when you need to limit the columns available for a downstream operation, or if you want to reduce the size of the dataset by removing unneeded columns.

 The columns in the dataset are output in the same order as in the original data, even if you specify them in a different order.